dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-cockroachdb.md

 You can set the interval for the deletion of expired records with the `cleanupIntervalInSeconds` metadata property, which defaults to 3600 seconds (that is, 1 hour).

 - Longer intervals require less frequent scans for expired rows, but can require storing expired records for longer, potentially requiring more storage space.
-If you plan to store many records in your state table, with short TTLs, consider setting `cleanupIntervalInSeconds` to a smaller value, for example `300` (300 seconds, or 5 minutes).
+If you plan to store many records in your state table, with short TTLs, consider setting `cleanupIntervalInSeconds` to a smaller value - for example, `300` (300 seconds, or 5 minutes).
 - If you do not plan to use TTLs with Dapr and the CockroachDB state store, you should consider setting `cleanupIntervalInSeconds` to a value <= 0 (e.g. `0` or `-1`) to disable the periodic cleanup and reduce the load on the database.

 ## Related links